 Account Type: Liabilities

-A liabilities account records the obligations or debts that a business owes to outside parties, which must be settled in the future.
+A liabilities account records the debts a business owes to outside parties.
+These debts must be paid in the future.
 Liabilities may include the following.

 - 2030 - Taxes Payable